jrief/django-formset/docs/source/styling.rst

 .. _UIKit's form rendering guide: https://getuikit.com/docs/form

-Unless there is a strong community interest, it might be that support for this framework will be removed in the future, since I do not see any benefit using UIKit compared to any of the much more popular and advanced CSS frameworks.
+Unless there is a strong community interest, support for this framework might be removed in the future, since I do not see any benefit using UIKit compared to any of the much more popular and advanced CSS frameworks listed here.